colinotp/quaternion-sequences/README.md

 If WTS are the same as QTS, then we can eliminate all the sequences whose cross-correlation isn't symmetric.
 This would cut out a lot of sequences and improve the algorithm a lot.

-### Mistakes in the naming system

-During this project, we've wrongly called Quaternion-type sequences as Williamson-type sequences.
-As far as we know, these two types are distinct.

-The class "Williamson" can actually represent any quadruplet of +-1 sequence.

-The files are stored in a folder called result/pairs/wts, when it should be qts

 # Description of the folders